A collection of printing F.A.Q's and accomodations in TXTbooks' studio.Updated Jan. 2020.

 Note: This is caused by placing your image too close to the edge of the overall print area.
 Usually this doesn't happen, but it can be avoided by placing images more inwards overall.

-Considering ImperfectionsWhen working with Riso, factor these imperfections into both your design process and expectations with a final product.
+Considering ImperfectionsBuild imperfection into your process.
 You must be willing to fall into the wind (so to speak) and embrace either the imperfections or the additional processes needed to approach perfection.
 If you don't you may be disappointed.

 (The line represents overall doability)